Conventions and Reservations Terms and Conditions

 12.4 Indemnification: You agree to indemnify and save harmless uOttawa, its officers, governors and employees or representatives against all actions, claims, demands, damages, costs, and expenses, including reasonable legal fees, for death, injury, loss, or damage to persons or property, resulting from the negligence or obligations of or the performance or non-performance by you, the Activity participants or persons for whom you are responsible at law, in connection with these Terms and Conditions, the reservation contract, the use of the reserved facility space or the Activity.

-12.5 Insurance through uOttawa: Included as a separate line item in the reservation contract and in the final invoice for external Clients is an amount representing an insurance premium for Commercial General Liability Insurance with a limit of TWO MILLIONS DOLLARS ($2,000,000) per occurrence for bodily injury or death of one or more persons and property damage arising in connection with the Activity.
+12.5 Insurance through uOttawa: It is your responsibility to obtain a liability insurance in order to hold an event on campus.
+You can obtain such insurance through the University.
+Ask your coordination officer.
+When arranged, the cost of the insurance premium will appear as a separate line item in the reservation contract and in the final invoice for external Clients.
+Such insurance contains coverage for commercial general liability with a limit of TWO MILLIONS DOLLARS ($2,000,000) per occurrence for bodily injury or death of one or more persons and property damage arising in connection with the Activity.
 Such insurance extends to cover the Activity organizers, volunteers, employees, agents and officers and includes uOttawa, its officers, governors, employees, and agents as additional insured with respect to liability arising out of the use or occupation by the Client of the uOttawa’s premises and facilities.
 Such insurance contains coverage for premises and operation, blanket contractual liability, cross liability, and tenant’s legal liability.

-12.6 Insurance arranged by you: If you decide to decline the insurance coverage, you must obtain your own insurance coverage at your expense from another reputable insurance provider and such insurance must include commercial general liability insurance with a minimum of TWO MILLION DOLLARS ($2,000,000) per occurrence for bodily injury or death of one or more persons and property damage arising in connection with the Activity.
+12.6 Insurance arranged by you: If you decline the insurance coverage through uOttawa, you must obtain your own insurance coverage at your expense from another reputable insurance provider and such insurance must include commercial general liability insurance with a minimum of TWO MILLION DOLLARS ($2,000,000) per occurrence for bodily injury or death of one or more persons and property damage arising in connection with the Activity.
 Such insurance is to cover Activity organizers, volunteers, employees, agents and officers and shall include uOttawa, its officers, governors, employees, and agents as additional insured with respect to liability arising out of the use or occupation by the Client of uOttawa premises and Facilities.
 Such insurance shall contain coverage for premises and operation, blanket contractual liability, cross liability, and tenant’s legal liability.
 14 calendar days prior to the date of your Activity, you must provide Hospitality Services with a certificate of insurance satisfactory to uOttawa as proof of such insurance coverage.
-Once Hospitality Services has received and is satisfied with the insurance certificate the charge for insurance coverage will be removed from your reservation contract and final invoice.
 The insurance coverage charge is due and payable if you do not provide Hospitality Services with a satisfactory certificate of insurance by the said deadline.

 12.7 Amendment: These Terms and Conditions may not be modified or amended except by written amendment signed by Hospitality Services and you.